Bart of Darkness

-"Bart of Darkness" is the first episode of the sixth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on September 4, 1994.
-In the episode, Bart breaks his leg and becomes increasingly isolated in his room.
-He starts spying on neighbors with a telescope and begins to suspect that Ned Flanders has murdered his wife.
-The episode was produced during the 1994 Northridge earthquake, which delayed production by a month, and is largely a parody of the Alfred Hitchcock film Rear Window.
+"Bart of Darkness" is the premiere of the sixth season of the American animated television series The Simpsons.
+It originally aired on Fox in the United States on September 4, 1994.
+In the episode, Bart breaks his leg and becomes increasingly isolated.
+Spying on Ned Flanders from his room, Bart suspects that Ned has murdered his wife.
+The episode was produced during the 1994 Northridge earthquake, which delayed production by a month, and it was originally going to be the season five finale and is largely a parody of Alfred Hitchcock's Rear Window (1954).

-The episode was written by Dan McGrath, and directed by Jim Reardon.
+The episode was written by Dan McGrath and directed by Jim Reardon.

 Plot

-Bart and Lisa are desperately trying to cool down while Springfield is in the midst of a heatwave, when Otto Mann suddenly arrives in their street driving a semi-trailer truck with a swimming pool on the back.
-After the children of the neighborhood spend some brief time enjoying the pool, Otto declares that their time is up and admits to Bart that his employers don't have the budget to operate the truck for more than one day.
-Disappointed, Bart and Lisa persuade Homer to buy a swimming pool for their house, but when word spreads that the Simpsons have built their own pool, a massive crowd of children from Springfield Elementary School show up at their house and a pool party quickly ensues.
-During this party, Bart gets dared to attempt an ambitious dive into the pool from the family tree house, but Nelson Muntz distracts Bart to the point where he falls to the ground and breaks his left leg.

-After a hospital visit, Bart is ordered to spend the rest of the summer wearing a full cast over his broken leg, leaving him unable to swim in the pool or socialize with any of the other children.
-He soon retreats to his bedroom, where he begins spying on nearby houses using a telescope that he borrowed from Lisa.
-That night, Bart becomes gradually more concerned about his next door neighbor Ned Flanders after he first hears a womanly scream from the Flanders house and later witnesses Ned digging a grave in the backyard, expressing remorse that he's become a "murderer".
+During a heatwave, Bart and Lisa persuade Homer to buy a swimming pool for their backyard after a day of swimming in a mobile pool truck.
+Once the backyard pool is up and running, the family holds a town-wide pool party that ends with Bart breaking his leg in an attempt to dive into the pool from the tree house; after a hospital visit, Bart is ordered to spend the rest of the summer wearing a full cast over his broken leg, leaving him unable to swim in the pool or socialize with any of the other children.
+To cheer him up, Lisa gets Bart a telescope, which he uses to spy on other town residents.
+Bart becomes gradually more concerned about his next door neighbor Ned Flanders after he first hears a womanly scream from his house, and later witnesses Ned digging a grave in the backyard and remorsefully calling himself a "murderer".
 The next day, Bart overhears Ned telling his sons Rod and Todd that their mother is "with God" and they will soon join her.
-All of this leads Bart to believe that Ned has secretly murdered his wife Maude and is now planning to do the same to their children.
+All of this leads Bart to believe that Ned has killed his wife Maude and is now planning to do the same to their children.